antonkomarev/php-db-migration-validator/README.md

 ## About CyberCog

 [CyberCog] is a Social Unity of enthusiasts.
-Research best solutions in product & software development is our passion.
+Research the best solutions in product & software development is our passion.

 - [Follow us on Twitter](https://twitter.com/cybercog)